tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-14-sql-unit-functional-tests.markdown

 In addition to those retained benefits, the most obvious benefit of this new approach is that the supporting Java code is minimal since all TestNG assertions have been removed.
 The TestNG assertions, which are ubiquitous in previous "Level 1" and "Level 2" approaches, are no longer present.
 Instead, the expected outputs are specified in `.test` file, in the same JSON block with each SQL query.
-The whole TestNG class will only contain code to initialize a connection to database and an instance of SQL Teset Runner (TODO:link), all of which is one-time setup.
+The whole TestNG class will only contain code to initialize a connection to database and an instance of [SQL Test Runner](/blog/2016/03/28/sql-unit-test-runner/), all of which is one-time setup.
 As we continue writing functional tests, we can decide to keep all tests in a single `.test` file or group related tests into separate `.test` files.
 If we add more `.test` files, we can just specify the path to the files, in TestNG test cases (i.e., `@Test` functions), as shown in Java code above.